vadniks/akaBigData/Readme.md

 ---

-## Practice 4 - Correlation, linear regression and analysis of variance
-Gain skills in working with methods for calculating correlation and linear regression, conducting analysis of variance.
+## Practice 4 - Methods for calculating correlation and linear regression, conducting analysis of variance

 ### Task 1